greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 **Note:** The `gp_resqueue_priority` server configuration parameter is enforced only when resource queue-based resource management is active.

-Enables or disables query prioritization.
-When this parameter is disabled, existing priority settings are not evaluated at query run time.
+ Activates or deactivates  query prioritization.
+When this parameter is deactivated, existing priority settings are not evaluated at query run time.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|